Last Updated on

 5. Hand Well Pump System

 Having a manual hand well pump system on your property isn’t a bad idea for a backup water source.
 A hand pump requires no electricity and are extremely reliable.

-A hand pump system comprises of very little parts; a cylinder that is placed within the dug well, a piston, two valves, water, and air.
+A hand pump system has very few parts; a cylinder that is placed within the dug well, a piston, two valves, water, and air.

 The pushing and pulling of the lever raises the water until the water comes gushing out of the spout.

-There has been a trend of installing antique water pumps, so the demand of these pumps has risen.
+There has been a trend of installing antique water pumps, so the demand for these pumps has risen.
 You can find authentic ones on eBay or purchase a replica.

 A hand well pump probably won't be your primary source of water but could be a nice supplement for filling water troughs and watering the garden.

 Off grid pumps for lakes, rivers, and streams